reyesvicente/important-mango/src/pages/index.md

       - label: Talk To Us
         url: https://forms.gle/eAyL1dzPRuGCV7eN8
     section_id: call-to-action
-    subtitle: We usually work in +8 GMT but we can take in meetings in Eastern Time
+    subtitle: We usually work in +8 GMT but we can take in meetings in any timezone
     title: Need a website made?
     type: section_cta
   - bg: gray